Miss Mary Dunlop Murdoch Andrew Charitable Trust

 Overview

-The Miss Mary Dunlop Murdoch Andrew Charitable Trust (also known as The Mary Andrew Charitable Trust) is a Scottish charitable trust registered with OSCR since September 20, 1993 (Charity Number SC021977).
-The trust operates as a standard regulatory trust established by deed of trust, with an annual expenditure of approximately £55,000 based on recent accounts.
-Administered by the long-established Glasgow law firm Mitchells Roberton, the trust focuses on supporting charitable organizations working across multiple sectors including Christian churches, vulnerable populations, education, youth welfare, and historic preservation.
-The trust operates with a modest but consistent annual income of around £38,000-£39,000, making regular grants to charitable organizations throughout Scotland.
+The Miss Mary Dunlop Murdoch Andrew Charitable Trust (also known as The Mary Andrew Charitable Trust) is a Scottish charitable trust registered with OSCR since 20 September 1993 (Charity Number SC021977).
+The trust operates as a standard regulatory trust established by deed of trust.
+Administered by the long-established Glasgow law firm Mitchells Roberton, the trust focuses on supporting charitable organisations working across multiple sectors including Christian churches, vulnerable populations, education, youth welfare, and historic preservation.
+The trust makes regular grants to charitable organisations throughout Scotland.

 Funding Priorities